If you have any specific concerns about your sexual/reproductive health, it is advisable you speak to your GP in the first instance.

-Body & Soul supports children, teenagers and families living with, or closely affected by, HIV, who live in the City.
+Body and Soul supports children, teenagers and families living with, or closely affected by, HIV, who live in the City.

 It provides an array of support, including peer support groups and information workshops for children, teenagers and adults; one-to-one counselling with mental health professionals; information and advocacy on issues, such as health and treatment, welfare, human rights and immigration; and much more.

 They are currently accepting new referrals which can be done by completing their online referral form.
 Once complete, a member of staff will get in touch to arrange a time to register the person either being referred or referring themselves.

 Information videos about the COVID-19 vaccine for people living with HIV